VUB-HYDR/MeteoSaver/README.md

 ├── trials                               <- On-going trials/adaptations to the code.
 │   └── handwritten_recognition.py       <- On-going trails for better recognition of handwritten text
 │
-├── environment.yml                      <- The requirements file for reproducing the analysis environment.
+├── environment.yml                      <- The requirements file for reproducing the analysis environment
 |                                           Generated with `conda env export > environment.yml`
 ├── setup.py                             <- Make this project pip installable with `pip install -e`
 |